BonnierNews/exp-fetch/README.md

 A small and pluggable lib to fetch a resource and cache the result.

 ### Usage
-By default fetch will treat all response codes expect 200 and 404 as errors.
-404 will yield `null` and 200 the body
+By default fetch will treat all response codes except 200 and 404 as errors.
+404 will yield `null` and 200 the body.

 #### Caching